Iodinated contrast media adverse reactions

 Prophylaxis with antihistamines and change of the iodinated contrast material used can both reduce the occurrence of a recurrent hypersensitivity reaction 8.

-A typical premedication regime for adults includes prednisolone 50mg orally 13 hours prior and again 1 hour prior 1.
+A typical premedication regimen for adults includes prednisolone 50 mg orally 13 hours prior and again 1 hour prior 1.
 Oral corticosteroid therapy should begin at least 6 hours prior to administration of contrast media.
 Oral non-sedating antihistamines may also be added in addition to the corticosteroid regimen.
 Local departmental protocols should be adhered to.